 That about sums it up.
 It's not like the rest of my visual field is black - it's a void which my brain fills in with what it thinks is there.
 The brain is pretty freaking cool.
 It's like MPEG2 encoding where you're able to make video size small because each progressive frame uses data from the previous frame and only new data is used.
 Or something like that.

 There’s always hope right?
-As the Wachowski Bros. penned it, “it is the quintessential human delusion, simultaneously the source of your greatest strength.”
+As the Wachowski Bros. penned it in The Matrix Reloaded, “it is the quintessential human delusion, simultaneously the source of your greatest strength.”
 Cool line from a movie that ultimately sucked.

 I don't recall where I was, or who I had heard it from first.
 Not like 9/11 or the OJ verdict, or other events that you just can instantly go to - it wasn't that profound.
 But somewhere along the line I heard about stem cells.
 The problem with the retina, specifically the light sensing photoreceptors which are told to die by my disease is that they do not regenerate.
 Unlike various other cells in the body, once they're gone, it’s over.
 Seriously who the hell created our nervous system?
 Doesn't seem like an intelligent design to me at all, but anyway.